NeuralAnnot: Neural Annotator for 3D Human Mesh Training Sets: NeuralAnnot

 NeuralAnnot predicts 3D human model parameters $\Theta$ from a single image $\mathbf{I}$.
-We design NeuralAnnot as a simple combination of ResNet~\cite{he2016deep} and a regressor, which extracts image feature vector $\mathbf{F}$ and regresses a set of 3D human model parameters $\Theta$, respectively. $\mathbf{F}$ is obtained by performing global average pooling on the ResNet output feature.
-The regressor consists of several fully connected layers, and the 3D human model parameter set is different for each human model, which will be described in Section~\ref{sec:expressive}.
-The 3D human pose and mesh can be obtained from $\Theta$ using 3D human models~\cite{loper2015smpl,pavlakos2019expressive,romero2017embodied,li2017learning}.
+We design NeuralAnnot as a simple combination of ResNet-50~\cite{he2016deep} and a fully-connected layer $f$, which extracts image feature vector $\mathbf{f}$ and regresses a set of 3D human model parameters $\Theta$, respectively.
+The 3D human model parameter set $\Theta$ is different for each human model, which will be described in Section~\ref{sec:body_hand_face}.
+As our main focus is not proposing a new network architecture, we use the most widely used network architecture~\cite{kanazawa2018end,kolotouros2019learning}, a combination of ResNet and fully-connected layers.